Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_relnotes.md

 The following enhancements are available in this Amplify Central WebUI update:

 * A Trial Experience is available to new free trail users to experience the features of Amplify Central.
+* Developer role is able to access the API Observer and sees the traffic associated to APIs belonging to the teams he is part of.

 ## Fixed issues